Apurv-Here/Tekstack/README.md

 # Cognizant
-Cognizant is a NASDAQ-100 multinational IT service and consulting based company.
+Cognizant is an American multinational information technology services and consulting company.
 It is headquartered in Teaneck, New Jersey, United States.
+Cognizant is part of the NASDAQ-100 and trades under CTSH.